mpr-projects/Variable-Input-Deep-Operator-Networks/README.md

 # Variable-Input DeepONets for Operator Learning

-This repository is the official implementation of [Variable-Input DeepONets for Operator Learning]().
+This repository is the implementation of [Variable-Input DeepONets for Operator Learning](https://arxiv.org/abs/2205.11404).

 ## Requirements